emso-eric/metadata-harmonizer/README.md

 By default, the `generator.py` will convert the coordinate variable names to lower case (e.g. time, depth...).
 If the user wants to explicitly retain the source names, the `--keep-names` option can be used.
-Note that the NetCDF files won't be compliant with the EMSO metadata specifications, although it is still possible to create an ERDDAP-compliant dataset if the propper mappings are used (see next section)
+Note that the NetCDF files won't be compliant with the EMSO metadata specifications, although it is still possible to create an ERDDAP-compliant dataset if the proper mappings are used (see next section)

 ## ⚙️ ERDDAP Configurator ##